LongleKuro2106/finance-tracker-app/README.md

 **`useLocalStorage`** - Synchronizes React state with browser localStorage.
 Automatically syncs across browser tabs. ⚠️ **Note:** Not used for sensitive data like tokens.

-**`useTransactions`** - Handles transaction data fetching with cursor-based pagination, infinite scroll support, and delete operations.
+**`useTransactions`** - Handles transaction data fetching with cursor-based pagination, infinite scroll support, delete operations, and 500ms debouncing to prevent over-fetching.

-**`useBudgets`** - Manages budget data with full CRUD operations including preserve functionality for copying budgets to next month.
+**`useBudgets`** - Manages budget data with full CRUD operations including preserve functionality for copying budgets to next month, with 500ms debouncing to prevent rapid successive calls.

 All hooks provide TypeScript type safety and are optimized for performance.